Heegaard Floer homology of broken fibrations over the circle: The isomorphism

 The drawback of this approach is that it does not correspond in a straightforward way to the original setting in $(\sym^{g-k}\Sigma_{g},\f{T}^{g-k}_\alpha, \f{T}^{g-k}_\beta)$ since such general almost complex structures prevent the fibres of the projection to $[0,1] \times\f{R}$ from being complex.
 In this case, in order to be able work in $\sym^{g-k}(\Sigma_g)$ one needs to establish a proper combinatorial rule for handling bubbled configurations (for example by applying the general machinery of virtual fundamental cycles \cite{liuTian}).
 It is reasonable to expect that one would then get the same differential as above, but the argument would be technically very involved.
 However, there is an exception to this, namely when we are in the strongly negative case, that is when $g<2k$.
-We show in Section \ref{section4} that in this case we can indeed use integrable complex structures of the form $\sym^{g-k}(j_s)$ for a path $j_s$ of complex structures on $\Sigma$ and still avoid bubbling by making use of the Abel-Jacobi map.
+We show in Section \ref{section4} that in this case we can indeed use integrable complex structures of the form $\sym^{g-k}(j_s)$ for a path $j_s$ of complex structures on $\Sigma$ and still avoid bubbling since such complex structures are sufficient to achieve transversality and the assumption $g<2k$ ensures that the expected dimension of bubbles is negative.